 Over the last three years, divisions within the Venezuelan opposition have gone from taboo to in-your-face, from elephant in the room to full-blown suppurating eyesore.
 And everyone seems to admit this, except for the opposition leadership.

-I understand Chavismo’s need to resort to denial of dissent as a defense mechanism for unresolved daddy issues, but for the opposition, this cover-up ranks next to Ricardo Sánchez in the lameness scale.
-Especially since we’ve had a 15-year grace period to mature and prepare for this shit.
+I understand Chavismo’s need to resort to denial of internal dissent as a defense mechanism for unresolved daddy issues, but for the opposition, this cover-up ranks next to Ricardo Sánchez in the lameness scale.
+Especially since we’ve had a 15-year grace period to mature and prepare for this.

 It has not always been so.
 The Venezuelan opposition did enjoy moments of genuine collaboration.

 Remember 2010 parliamentary elections?
 Perfect unity, everyone worked together, it was sweet.

 But then came elections in 2013, when after claiming fraud, then-Presidential candidate-cum-rockstar Henrique Capriles Radonski, anointed by a very united Mesa de Unidad’s primary election, went back on his calls for mass protests all around the country due to safety concerns.
 Critics claimed that a golden opportunity was squandered.
 But most remained loyal to Capriles and the MUD’s rally to vindicate national sentiment through regional elections later that year.
 These were an epic failure for the opposition, and some believed a game-changer was just around the corner.

 This led to La Salida in early 2014: an opposition faction led by María Corina Machado, Leopoldo López, Antonio Ledezma, several political parties and civil society groups, called for street protests and town-hall meetings, which coincided with student-led demonstrations, based on the premise that a dictatorial government would never cede power based on elections alone, citing the urgency of regime change.